Git Version Control System

-We also wanted the deployment process to be fast and agile.
-Versioning large media files is not only an inefficient way to use source control (as the files are binary so differences between commits are not easily tracked or displayed), but it can also make the process time consuming.
-In some cases for these known large file types, it’s best to use a CDN, and you can continue to use your SFTP access to upload these files to your account.
+There are certain files and types of files that are not allowed to be versioned using GitPush.
+Versioning large media files is not an inefficient way to use source control, as most of these files are binary, so tracking the differences between commits is difficult. .
+In some cases, with these known large file types, it’s best to use a CDN, and use SFTP access to upload these files to an account.

-In order to keep your application running smoothly, we don’t allow you to push any files that are essential to the operation of your application.
+In order to keep applications running smoothly, WP Engine doesn’t allow files that may affect the core functioning of the WordPress site.
 This includes files like

-The following files and types cannot be pushed with Git.
+Below is the full list of disallowed files and types that cannot be pushed with GitPush.

-In addition, it’s never wise to store sensitive information in source control such as passwords and/or API keys.
+In addition, it’s never secure to store sensitive information in source control such as passwords and/or API keys.

 Confirm Git Access

-- Copy the command below into your Terminal, Git Bash, or PuTTY window:
+- Copy the command below into a Terminal, Git Bash, or PuTTY window:

 ssh [email protected] info

-- If you have never connected to Git on WP Engine before, you will be prompted to verify host authenticity before connecting, like this:
+- If this is a new connection to Git on WP Engine , a prompt may be shown to verify host authenticity before connecting, like this:

 ssh [email protected] info